Hiking Safety Tips: Before you ever step foot on the trail…

 If you become lost, stay calm and stay put:

 If you become lost: stop, relax and analyze your situation.
-If you believe you can track yourself back to an identifiable location then do so.
+If you believe you can make your way back to an identifiable location then do so.
 However, it you cannot find your way back to the right trail, immediately stop hiking to prevent wandering further away on an unknown path.

 If you have a radio or a cell phone, now is the time to try to call search and rescue.
 If you can’t get a hold of anyone, staying put and relying on your original rescue plan is probably going to be your best option.

 Cell Phones: Unless you’re going far into the backcountry, a cell phone is still an extremely useful tool for signaling for help.
 Over 75% of all Search and Rescue calls involve someone using a cell phone to call for rescue.
-Cell towers are popping up in areas that previously would have been considered to remote.
+If you regularly venture into areas where your normal cell phone is out of range, you should consider purchasing a satellite phone.
+When your fancy iPhone is out of range, something like the SPOT Global Phone will allows you to make calls in even the most remote parts of the world.

 Ham Radio: In most areas of the country, I can usually hit some sort of repeater with my 2 meter Radio.
 If you frequently hike out in the backcountry, you may want to consider becoming a licensed ham radio operator.